computefoundation/gnu-linux-shell-scripting.packaged-solutions/README.md

 ## Xselwebutil/

-Search the selected text in a browser (using a search URL) or open all space separated words within the selected text beginning with "www.", "http[s]://", "ftp://" or "file://" as URLs.
+Search the selected text (using a search URL) or open all URLs in the selected text in a web browser.
 This utility should be bound to a keybinding.